fabd/kanji-koohii/src/apps/koohii/modules/about/templates/learnmore.md

 - If you don't edit a story, the first one that you **star** will be shown during flashcard reviews when you use the Story shortcut

-### The Restudy List

-If you have previously forgotten kanji from SRS reviews, select **Restudy > Start**.
-This will take you to the first failed kanji.
-Once you have revised your story, select **Add to learned list**.
-This will take you to the next failed kanji.
-When you have finished working through failed kanji, select **Review** in the sidebar (top on mobile) to do a first review of these cards.
-Successfull reviews will move these cards into the SRS cycle, and your failed kanji list will eventually be cleared.
 ### Edit Stories

 #### Formatting Stories